martin-0/pdump/README.md

 ### Quick info

 Currently only dynamically linked binaries are supported.
 Dump is achieved using ptrace syscall.
 Tracer-tracee relationship is estabilshed between pdump and executable.
-Tracee syscalls are intercepted and contents of the registers are modified to achieve the dump.
+Tracee syscalls are intercepted and contents of the registers are modified to achieve the dump.--
-This approach works also on newer kernels where PEEK/POKE to a setuid process is not allowed.
+This approach works also on newer kernels where PEEK/POKE to a setuid process is not allowed.-- --
 Right now two different binaries exist to trace 32b and 64b process.

 ```sh